eradicador/Employee-Management-System/README.md

 # Employee Management System

 ## Description
 As a developer an created a CLI employee management application where a company will be able to view and manage departments, roles and employees.
 The interface is a CMS also known as Content Management System, the application was made using node, inquirer and mysql.
-The user will be able to view and add departments, roles, employees, besides update employee roles and managers.
+The user will be able to view and add departments, roles, employees, besides update employee roles.

 ## Installation
 The database schema contains three tables: